 Acoustics Toolbox is distributed under the GNU Public License.

 at Mac OSX source

 code and binaries (dmg file)

 probably need to recompile for your machine.
 The Fortran2008

 produced using GFortran.
 They use dynamic link libraries so

-at Mac OSX source code
+at Mac OSX source code and binaries

-at Linux source code
+at Linux source code and binaries

 at Windows binaries

 standard does not clarify whether record lengths are in bytes or

 words.
 For some compilers, e.g. the Intel Fortran you need to use

 lengths.
 We use the free gfortran compiler.
 The free g95 compiler

 compilation is done using standard Makefiles that work under Unix,

-OS X, etc. We also use them under Windows with the Cygwin system, which provides a
+OS X, etc. We also use them under Windows with either the Cygwin

 remove old objects and executables

 to move the binaries to at/bin

 We currently run the Acoustics

 binaries and a variety of Matlab scripts and functions (in

 at/matlab) to manipulate and display the output.
 If you don't have